-They include cationic peptides that can bind reversibly with RNA molecules, resulting in complex formation and increased biological uptake.
-Furthermore, other peptide-based delivery systems can be formulated to increase RNA stability and cell-specific targeting.
+They include cationic peptides that are able to bind reversibly with RNA molecules, resulting in complex formation and an increase in their biological uptake.
+Furthermore, other peptidebased delivery systems can be formulated to increase RNA stability and cell-specific targeting.